-The authorized capital of the Corporation consists of an unlimited number of common shares of which 165,827,736 Common Shares are issued and outstanding as fully paid and non-assessable as at August 7, 2019.
+The authorized capital of the Corporation consists of an unlimited number of common shares of which 279,909,886 Common Shares are issued and outstanding as fully paid and non-assessable as at May 19, 2023.

-The record date for the Meeting is August 7, 2019.
+The record date for the Meeting is May 19, 2023.
 Each holder of common shares of record will be entitled to one vote for each common share held at the Meeting.

-To the knowledge of the directors and senior officers of the Corporation, no person beneficially owns, directly or indirectly, or exercises control or direction over, more than 10% of the issued and outstanding common shares of the Corporation other than Paul E. Orlin who owns 27,368,849 common shares representing 16.50% of the Common Shares of the Corporation.
+To the knowledge of the directors and senior officers of the Corporation, no person beneficially owns, directly or indirectly, or exercises control or direction over, more than 10% of the issued and outstanding common shares of the Corporation other than Paul E. Orlin who owns 28,181,989 common shares representing 10.1% of the Common Shares of the Corporation and EWI Investors, LLC who owns 41,940,708 common shares representing 15.0% of the Common Shares of the Corporation.